appoly/JACSmvvm/README.md

        super.onCreate(savedInstanceState);
        layoutID = R.layout.example_layout;

-       // Must set the class for this views ViewModel viewModelClass = FragmentExampleViewModel.class;
+       // Must set the class for this view's ViewModel viewModelClass = FragmentExampleViewModel.class;
    }

    @Override
-   protected void setupViews() {
+   protected void setUpViewModel() {
        // Binding is automatically cast to the correct type
        // viewModel is also automatically cast to the correct type viewBinding.setExampleViewModel(viewModel);